 Commerce unit responsible for this mission is the South Carolina Disaster Recovery Office.
+The authority for grant management was shifted from the Department of Commerce to the Department of Administration in December 2018.

 As required by HUD, South Carolina submits this Action Plan to outline its unmet needs, and establish how the State will allocate its funds through its programs.
 This includes the proposed use of funds, criteria for eligibility, and how funds will address long-term recovery in the most impacted and distressed areas.
 The Unmet Needs Assessment, which evaluates the three core aspects of recovery - housing, infrastructure, and economic development--forms the basis for the decisions outlined in the Method of Distribution.
 This Action Plan was developed with the help of many State and local stakeholders as well as the public to target the unmet need that can be addressed by these limited federal funds.